LEP Major Projects

 In addition it will support an increase in both private and public sector investment in research and development by stimulating businesses investment in R&D to bring it closer to the LEP average.

-- Keele Business school is now operating from the building.
+- Keele Business school now operates from the building.

 - Business tenants and co-workers have taken occupancy.